-We'd gone to my ob-gyn before planning our trip, but I knew he was still apprehensive about the whole thing even though we had driven.
+We'd gone to my OB-GYN before planning our trip, but I knew he was still apprehensive about the whole thing even though we had driven.
 Because of my age, I was at high-risk, but luckily I was healthy in every other way, and it was still early on.
 I wasn't planning on going anywhere for a while after this.
-My aunt and uncle were coming to visit us next.
+My aunt and uncle were planning on visiting us next.
 They visited every year.